kennethmikolaichik/Regis/README.md

 ## Inspiration and General Description
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 This project started out as a desire to bring to life a teachable basic droid.
 I could see that the technology existed, but there seemed to only be a few entities making any real progress.
 This work is largely the coupling together of several other open-source projects.
 I have brought together an easily buildable and affordable set of hardware in hopes that this project might be used for research into AI.
-I believe that the decentralization of AI and its distribution to the public is an important step in an agreeable future.
+I believe that the decentralization of AI and the distribution of uniquely trained models to the public is an important step in an agreeable future.

 Regis is a basic mobile quadrupedal chassis, power source, and two axis camera head designed loosely around a spider (although 4 legged).
-He sports three degrees of freedom in his legs, and the motors easily support his light weight.
+He sports three degrees of freedom in his legs, and an onboard computer running linux.
 Although battery life is limited due to the power requirements of the Raspberry Pi and SSD (maybe 1/2 hour), he can easily run plugged in on a tabletop due to his small size.

 Long live Regis!